 That same month, ISDA named the banks and asset managers that will decide over the next year if credit events have occurred.
 The committees are divided into five regions and include 12 dealer banks and six asset managers.

 The banks with voting power in the committees for all regions are Bank of America Corp.
-(BAC), Barclays Plc (BARC), Citigroup Inc. (C), Credit Suisse Group AG (CSGN), Deutsche Bank AG, Goldman Sachs Group Inc. (GS), JPMorgan Chase & Co.
-(JPM), Morgan Stanley (MS) and UBS AG, ISDA said.
+(BAC:US), Barclays Plc (BARC), Citigroup Inc. (C:US), Credit Suisse Group AG (CSGN), Deutsche Bank AG, Goldman Sachs Group Inc. (GS:US), JPMorgan Chase & Co.
+(JPM:US), Morgan Stanley (MS:US) and UBS AG, ISDA said.
 Nomura Holdings Inc. will act as a consultant to the group and won’t have voting power, ISDA said.

 Clearinghouses would serve in the same capacity as the consultative members of the committees and not have voting power, Diplas said in an interview.